walles/px/README.md

 for turning programs into statically linked binaries.

 # TODO for initial release
-* Each column should be wide enough to fit its widest value
 * Add making-a-release instructions (`./pants binary px` basically) to this document
 * Add a section about installation instructions to this document.